kc-anyalebechi/depressgo/README.md

 ## Additional Libraries
 ReactStrap - responsive navbar

+Used this link to test out a menu Navbar (https://medium.com/swlh/responsive-navbar-using-react-bootstrap-5e0e0bd33bd6)

 ## Code Snippet

 Use this section to include a brief code snippet of functionality that you are proud of and a brief description.
 Code snippet should not be greater than 10 lines of code.